leeeyo/leeeyo/README.md

 # Hi, I'm Mohamed Aziz Allaya 👋

-### Aspiring DevOps & Cybersecurity Engineer
+### Cybersecurity Student

-I am a passionate and driven technology student from Tunisia, specializing in building secure, automated, and efficient software delivery pipelines.
-My goal is to leverage my skills in DevOps and Cybersecurity to create resilient and reliable infrastructure.
-I thrive on solving complex problems, from configuring enterprise-grade authentication systems to developing full-stack monitoring applications.
+I'm a tech student from Tunisia with a deep curiosity for how great software is built and kept safe.
+I'm fascinated by the intersection of DevOps and Cybersecurity—building automated systems that are not just efficient, but also secure from the ground up.
+For me, the real thrill comes from solving a complex puzzle, whether it's configuring a full CI/CD pipeline or developing a tool to track down security threats.

 ---

-### 🛠️ My Tech Stack & Skills
+### 🛠️ My Toolkit

-Here are some of the key technologies I work with:
+Here are some of the tools and technologies I enjoy working with:

 | CI/CD & Automation | Security & Authentication | Development & Infrastructure |
 | :---: | :---: | :---: |